 Croatia doesn’t have the extreme weather differences that many European countries experience; however, there is still considerable contrast between pre-season & peak-season conditions.
 This will not only have an effect on your travel plans, but your overall holiday budget too.
 The very first Sail Croatia departures of the season are our Elegance cruise which departs at the start of April – a time when the maximum daily temperature hovers around 17°C, making it the perfect time of year to be relaxing and exploring in the sunshine.

 Fast forward a couple of months to the peak season of July, and the mercury is at a consistent 30 degrees.
 The once quiet ports of Hvar and Korcula are well and truly buzzing, harbours come alive with travellers near and far, and the bars and clubs are heaving.
 It’s an awesome (and warm) time of the year!

 To understand the climate throughout the months, we dive a little deeper so you can have a better grasp on what to expect from the start of the season to the end of it.

-April is the first month that you can expect good weather in Croatia.
+April is when the summer weather really starts to kick off and our ships start departing weekly.
 Temperatures rise to a pleasant level during the day, winds are milder and rain decreases overall.
 April is an optimal time to visit as the weather is fairly consistent and the tourist season hasn’t yet reached its peak.
-Daily average temperatures are 13°C in April.
-They can reach a high of 17°C and only dip as low as around 9°C.
+Daily average temperatures are 13°C in April, can reach a high of 17°C and only dip as low as around 11°C.

 Even with the warmer weather, the average rainfall during May is around 75mm over 10 days, so although it is likely to be generally dry and warm, there is still a risk of showers during your trip.
 We highly recommend that you pack something waterproof just in case.
 The average sea temperature during May is 18°C, so the braver among you may be tempted to head out for a swim – and for those of you who aren’t, the bars are always warm and inviting!